Phone: (302) 622-7065

 Delaware, Pennsylvania, New Jersey, Massachusetts (inactive), U.S. Court of Appeals for the 2nd Circuit, U.S. Court of Appeals for the 3rd Circuit, U.S. Court of Appeals for the 9th Circuit, U.S. District Court for the Eastern District of PA, U.S. District Court for the Middle District of PA, U.S. District Court for the District of CO, U.S. District Court for the District of CT, U.S. District Court for the District of NJ

 Michael Barry is a director at Grant & Eisenhofer.
-His practice focuses on corporate governance and securities litigation.
-He also advises clients on SEC matters.
+His practice focuses on corporate governance and securities litigation, as well as advising clients on SEC matters.
 As a foremost practitioner in these areas, Mr. Barry has been significantly involved in groundbreaking class action recoveries, corporate governance reforms and shareholders rights litigation.

 Mr. Barry has been instrumental in landmark corporate governance cases, including AFSCME v.
 AIG, where the Court of Appeals for the Second Circuit recognized the right of shareholders to introduce proxy access proposals; Bebchuk v.
 CA, Inc., which opened the door for shareholders to introduce proposals restricting the ability of boards to enact poison pills; and CA, Inc. v.
 AFSCME, an historic 2008 decision of the Supreme Court of Delaware regarding the authority of shareholders to adopt corporate bylaws.
 Mr. Barry's case work also includes, among others, In re Global Crossing Ltd. Securities Litigation, which resulted in a $450 million settlement; a well-publicized derivative litigation action challenging the terms of the Caremark Rx, Inc. and CVS merger that resulted in a $3.2 billion settlement; and litigation between the Chicago Board of Trade and the Chicago Mercantile Exchange, which produced a $485 million settlement.
 Each of these cases resulted in substantial reforms to the terms of merger agreements to provide increased consideration and structural benefits to shareholders.